jonjonsonjr/test-docs/README.md

 	mCastManager.decrementUiCounter();
 	```

-Now you have a Cast button in your Action Bar and the VideoCastManager will be
+Now you have a Cast button in your Action Bar, and the VideoCastManager will be
 in charge of all the plumbing needed to provide the appropriate dialogs, etc.

 CCL also provides a custom Cast MediaRouter dialog when the client is connected: